Gay Bar (song)

 "Gay Bar" is a song by American rock band Electric Six.
-Written by band member Tyler Spencer, under the pseudonym Dick Valentine, it was released on June 2, 2003, as the second single from their debut studio album, Fire (2003).
-While both the song and music video received significant airplay, lyrics mentioning war were edited due to their possibly offensive nature, since the song made its air debut at the start of the Iraq War.
+Written by band member Tyler Spencer under the pseudonym Dick Valentine, it was released on June 2, 2003, as the second single from their debut studio album, Fire (2003).
+While both the song and music video received significant airplay, words mentioning war were amended due to their possibly offensive nature, since the song made its air debut at the start of the Iraq War.

 Background and writing

-According to Spencer/Valentine, the idea for the song came up from incorrectly hearing the lyrics of DEVO's "Girl U Want" as "it's just a girl, it's just a girl at a gay bar" while the song was playing in a very loud nightclub.
+According to Spencer/Valentine, the idea for the song came up from incorrectly hearing the lyrics of Devo's "Girl U Want" as "it's just a girl, it's just a girl at a gay bar" while the song was playing in a very loud nightclub.
 (The actual lyric is "She's just the girl, she's just the girl, the girl you want".)

 Censorship

 In the censored version of the song, the words "nuclear" and "war" (in the line "let's start a war, start a nuclear war") are cut out and a whiplash sound is used instead.
 A radio version in Japan exists in which the same lyrics are replaced with "let's do an edit, do a radio edit".